Fine structure of current noise spectra in nanoelectromechanical resonators: Current noise spectrum

 where we introduced full two-particle Green's functions

-Thus far these expressions are exact with respect to electron-vibration coupling.
-For this reason Wick's theorem does not straightforwardly apply as Green's functions are written in the explicit interaction representation.
-To make further progress we need to evaluate the full two-particle Green's function.
-As this is not possible in general, we have to reply on a sensible approximate scheme of the controlled calculation.
+Thus far, these expressions are exact with respect to electron-vibration coupling.
+For this reason, Wick's theorem does not straightforwardly apply, as the Green's functions are written in the explicit interaction representation.
+To make further progress, we need to evaluate the full two-particle Green's function.
+Since this is generally not possible, we must rely on a reasonable approximation scheme for controlled calculations.